rhythmdhiman/matrix-solver/README.md

 # Matrix-Solver
-This python program solves the homogeneous system Ax = 0 and gives the general solution in parametric form
+Python program that solves the homogeneous system Ax = 0 and gives general solution in parametric form